Fastest Local LLM Setup: Ollama vs vLLM vs llama.cpp Real Benchmarks

 Ollama

-A friendly wrapper around llama.cpp.
+A friendly wrapper around llama.cpp (v0.17.7 as of March 2026).
 It handles model downloads, versioning, and provides a simple CLI and REST API.
 When you run ollama run llama3, it’s using llama.cpp underneath to actually do the inference.
+Recent additions include dynamic context scaling (auto-fits context to your VRAM), ollama launch for integrating with Claude Code and OpenClaw, and cloud model support for offloading to remote hardware.

 Key insight: Ollama adds convenience, not performance.
 The inference speed is llama.cpp speed with a small overhead from the Go-based server layer.